THOMASELOVE/431-classes-2023/projA/projectA_proposal.md

 G062 | Walaa Alshaia & <br /> Qiao Wang | (title revised by TEL) Assessing Sleep and Health, Diabetes and Obesity among U.S Adults
 G081 | John Barron | CHR-2023: The Association of Insufficient Sleep with the Prevalence of Diabetes G092 | Alyssia Broncano & <br /> Michelle Raymond | Health outcomes based on societal influence in Ohio and surrounding states
-G151 | Mary Garrity | Does Excessive Drinking Occur with Insomnia or Not Eating in 6 US States?
+G121 | Ryan Deng | (title revised by TEL) Drinking and its effect on mental wellness in CHR-2023 G151 | Mary Garrity | Does Excessive Drinking Occur with Insomnia or Not Eating in 6 US States?
-G181 | Claire Jansson-Knodell | Examining Select Predictors of Poor Physical and Mental Health Using CHR Data G191 | Julia Joo | Diabetes, Sleep Insufficiency, and Adult Obesity: A Cross-Sectional Study G201 | Kartik Lakhotiya | 2023 County Health Analyses: Alcohol, Activity, Diabetes Insights (vs 2018)
+G181 | Claire Jansson-Knodell | Examining Select Predictors of Poor Physical and Mental Health Using CHR Data G191 | Julia Joo | Diabetes, Sleep Insufficiency, and Adult Obesity: A Cross-Sectional Study

 Group | Investigator(s) | Title
 -----: | :-------------------------------------: | :-----------------------------------------------------------------
+G201 | Kartik Lakhotiya | 2023 County Health Analyses: Alcohol, Activity, Diabetes Insights (vs 2018)
 G242 | Mengxuan Li & <br /> Yan (Zoey) Zou | (title needs to change) Variable selection and preprocessing for health study in Northeastern States
 G252 | Elaine Liu & <br /> Xiuyuan Lang | (title revised by TEL) High School Completion and Percent of Flu Vaccinations in CHR-2023
 G281 | Ethan Martin | County-level social determinants of health and substance use outcomes